Yoga Circles

 attachment and aversion

-As a younger yogi, I craved enlightenment (yes, I see the silliness in that).
+As a younger yogi, I craved enlightenment (yes, I see the problem there).
 Like many people, I was drawn to yoga because I was suffering.
 When I first learned about attachment and aversion in yogic philosophy, I thought, great.
-If I want to be happy, I just have to stop liking and disliking things. … [Read more…]
+If I want to stop suffering, I just have to stop liking and disliking things.
+In … [Read more…]

 Posted in: Mind, Body, Spirit, Patanjali's Yoga Sutras, Yoga Circles, Yoga Practice and Philosophy Tagged: attachment and aversion, peace